+Action planning based on the voice of employees is an art form in these times of transformation.
 How many times have you heard the expression “actions speak louder than words”?
-In our workplaces it’s a truism unlike ever before.
-Because the insights that our employees voice – when heard, understood and used as the basis for ACTION – shape better Employee Experiences.
-Better Employee Experiences feed into in to higher levels of Employee Engagement.
+In our workplaces, that rings true more now than ever before.
+When the employee voice is heard, understood and used as the basis for ACTION – it changes the employee experience for the better.
+Better employee experience feeds into higher levels of employee engagement.
 And we all know about the benefits of engaged employees.

 The next 12 months passed by with never-ending distractions, shifting goals, changing priorities.
-Boom!
-Before you knew it leaders and their managers were back in the conference room having another annual performance discussion and talking about Action Plans for the coming year.
+Boom.
+Before you knew it, leaders and managers were back in the conference room having another annual performance discussion and talking about action plans for the coming year.

-The traditional approach to employee voice action planning (still in force by many today) didn’t work then.
+The traditional approach to employee voice action planning (still used by many today) didn’t work then.
 And doesn’t work any better now.
-Action Plans are sidelined, shunted aside, not done.
-There’s no follow through.
-And why would there be if they’re not being measured, monitored and checked but once a year.
+Action plans are often sidelined, filed away and forgotten .
+There’s no follow-through.
+And why would there be if they’re only being measured, monitored and checked once a year?

 That’s where this story picks up.

-Nowadays, advanced platforms recommend actions to leaders based on feedback from their teams.
-The best of these tools use algorithms and machine learning that formulate plans and actions real and specific to each manager.
-This added layer of personalization is a game changer because every manager is different.
-Every manager needs Action Plans specific to them.
-And ultimately, accountability rests with the individual.
+Nowadays, advanced platforms can recommend actions to leaders and managers based on feedback from their teams.
+The best of these systems use algorithms and machine learning to formulate plans and actions specific to each manager.
+This added layer of personalization is a game-changer because each manager is unique.
+Every manager needs action plans that are tailored to them.
+Because ultimately, accountability rests with the individual.

-In addition to recommended actions leaders also receive reading materials, quick strategies, and step-by-step guidance to help with the how.
+In addition to recommended actions, managers and leaders also receive reading materials, quick strategies, and step-by-step guidance to help with the “how”.

-This technology will remind leaders of the actions on their “to do” list.
-If something has been pending for a while, they’ll get a little nudge with recommended readings to help them on their ACTive Listening journey.
+The platform can even remind leaders of the actions on their “to do” list.
+If something has been pending for a while, they can get a little nudge with recommended readings to help them on their ACTive Listening journey.

-Because, every company is different, some of the most progressive tools use crowd sourcing to curate what actions work best in our individual organizations.
+Some of the most progressive tools use crowdsourcing to curate which actions work best in individual organizations.
 These platforms solicit feedback: What worked?
 What didn’t?
 Would you recommend it to another leader?
-This contextual info together with machine learning recalibrates recommendations (specific to the organization and individual) to become ever more effective.
-And of course all of this information is a measurable part of the full platform.
+This contextual info together with machine learning recalibrates recommendations (specific to the organization and individual) to make insights even more effective.
+And of course, all of this information is a measurable part of the full platform.